CANADIAN VOLUNTEER PROGRAM

 jenna@peacebuilderscommunity.org

-Keith is our Business and Accounting Specialist.
+Keith served as our Business and Accounting Specialist.

-Asked how he feels about his role at PBCI: I feel truly privileged to be a part of the PBCI team and am excited to play my small role in securing the financial foundation for an organization that will help direct the Filipino culture towards a peaceful future.
+Asked how he felt about his role at PBCI: I feel truly privileged to be a part of the PBCI team and am excited to play my small role in securing the financial foundation for an organization that will help direct the Filipino culture towards a peaceful future.
 (Is that ok, or were you looking for something else?
 I’m very excited to be here and feel truly blessed to be a part of this amazing organization.)

 keith@peacebuilderscommunity.org

-Matt is a good student of cross-cultural relationship building.
-He loves Filipino food, especially pusit(squid)!
-He thrives in our traffic system–seeing the order in the midst of seeming chaos!
-He has learned to work with Filipino mechanics in local repair shops.
-Matt is our Transporter.
-Repeat: Matt is ourTransporter.
+Matt was a good student of cross-cultural relationship building while in Mindanao.
+He loved Filipino food, especially pusit (squid)!
+He thrived in our traffic system–seeing the order in the midst of seeming chaos!
+He learned to work with Filipino mechanics in local repair shops.
+Matt was our Transporter.
+Repeat: Matt was our Transporter.
 If you’ll see the movie with the same title, just subtract the violent actions, and you’ll see Matt.
-He transports our team to places that most professional drivers in the Philippines would not even dare to go, negotiating the difficult, critical, off-road areas in rural Mindanao.
+He safely transported our team to places that most professional drivers in the Philippines would not even dare to go, negotiating the difficult, critical, off-road areas in rural Mindanao.

-Asked how he sees his role as a technical support person at PBCI: It is very important to keep our vehicle fit for service so that we don’t get stranded in a critical area.
+Asked how he saw his role as a technical support person at PBCI: It is very important to keep our vehicle fit for service so that we don’t get stranded in a critical area.
 Along with maintaining the vehicle, it is important for me to be a smart, safe, and efficient driver, getting my passengers safely and efficiently to our destination.

 matt@peacebuilderscommunity.org

-She was our Canadian Intern – Research and Development.
+She was our Research and Development Specialist.

-Asked about her internship goals here at PBCI: During my three months at PeaceBuilders Community Inc (PBCI) I hope to become properly oriented to the theology and mission of PBCI and understand how that is represented in their operations.
+Asked about her internship goals while she was here at PBCI: During my three months at PeaceBuilders Community Inc (PBCI) I hope to become properly oriented to the theology and mission of PBCI and understand how that is represented in their operations.
 This placement will serve as an internship for my Bachelor of Arts in International Development and Peace and Conflict Transformation Studies… through my understanding of PBCI work I hope to take awareness of their work back to Canada to share with my different communities.

 megan@peacebuilderscommunity.org

 Darnell was our intern whose primary task was to complete his academic papers on Peace Theology.
 Most of his materials were gathered from his field experiences including fact finding missions, emergency medical and relief operations, and conflict transformation processes.
 He’s a wonderful, relational, culturally-flexible person.
-He’s a budding peace-building leader.

 Asked what is his prayer for Christians in the middle of this war-torn global reality: My prayer is that the members of the Church of Jesus Christ will be full of scripture and committed to acting out the commands of Jesus.
 I pray that we will live lives of active, indiscriminate love for all people of all ethnicity, religion and age.
 All of the laws, all of the prophets and all of the New Testament hang on the command to love God and to loveall people.